What Is Gadolinium Deposition Disease (GDD)?

 DiagnosisClinical criteria + urine/blood testingSkin biopsy confirmation

-Symptom Overlap19 of 28 top NSF symptoms also reported by GDD patients (published survey data)
+Symptom Overlap19 of 28 top NSF symptoms also reported by GDD patients (patient survey data)

-The published survey data demonstrates significant symptom overlap between GDD and NSF.
+The survey data reports substantial symptom overlap between GDD and NSF.
 The same 14 nervous system symptoms ranked in the top 25 for patients who received only linear GBCAs and those who received only macrocyclic GBCAs, suggesting that the underlying mechanism of gadolinium toxicity is consistent regardless of the contrast agent formulation.
-This finding is important because macrocyclic agents were previously thought to be substantially safer due to their greater thermodynamic stability.
+This finding is notable because macrocyclic agents were previously thought to be substantially safer due to their greater thermodynamic stability — a tighter chemical grip on the gadolinium.

-While NSF has been largely mitigated through pre-MRI kidney function screening (now standard practice since 2007), GDD remains under-recognized in clinical practice.
-Many patients with gadolinium deposition disease report that their physicians are unfamiliar with the condition or skeptical of the diagnosis, despite a growing body of peer-reviewed literature supporting its existence.
+While NSF has been largely mitigated through pre-MRI kidney function screening (now standard practice since 2007), GDD remains a proposed condition rather than an established diagnosis, and it is not universally accepted in clinical practice.
+Many patients who suspect gadolinium deposition disease report that their physicians are unfamiliar with the term or skeptical of the diagnosis, despite a growing peer-reviewed literature on gadolinium retention.

 Frequently Asked Questions About Gadolinium Deposition Disease